 Former “Jans” Provide Advice

-A group of first-year students, known affectionately as the “Jans,” are experiencing their first week on campus with the rest of the College community.
-Communications Office writer Molly Geisinger ’19, who was herself a Jan, spoke to three previous Jan admits who were willing to offer some advice and perspective.
-No matter their class year, they all agree that branching out and preparing for the weather are a must.
+A group of first-year students, known as “Jans,” and several transfer students will be arriving on campus January 17.
+Communications Office writer Molly Geisinger ’19, who was herself a Jan, spoke to three previous Jan admits who offer advice and perspective.

 Describe your first experience on campus in January.